 As mentioned, CISSP history is made of several updates and curriculum refreshes that ensure its correspondence with the skills necessary in the ever-evolving IT world.
 One of the latest updates was a thorough streamlining that brought the domains from 10 to 8 in 2015.
 Currently, (ISC)²’s CISSP Exam covers the following eight domains:

-- Security and Risk Management – A domain about different aspects of risk.
-Weight in the exam: 16%.
+A domain about different aspects of risk.
+Weight in the exam: 16%

 This is a domain that covers general, basic concepts in information security, especially focusing on confidentiality, integrity, and availability (CIA).
 Testers, then, are evaluated on skills related to the implementation of security policies and procedure as well as on the perfecting of business continuity planning and recovery points as well as implementing solid user awareness programs.
 Great emphasis is placed on risk management especially in relation to the safe acquisition of new software, hardware, and services.
 Topics tested include:

-- CIA – understanding the concept of confidentiality, integrity, and availability
+- Confidentiality, Integrity and Availability (CIA) – understanding the concept of confidentiality, integrity, and availability

-- Asset Security –.
-A domain on Protecting Security of Assets.
+A domain about securing assets.
 Weight in the exam: 10%.

 This is an important domain as it deals with the issues related to the management of data and the concept of ownership of information.
 This includes knowledge of the different roles regarding data processing (owner, processor, etc.:) as well as privacy concerns and limitations of use.
 Topics tested include:

-- Handling requirements (e.g. markings, labels, storage) – also includes destruction
+- Data Handling Requirements (e.g. markings, labels, storage) – also includes destruction

 A domain on applying principles in IS architecture design.
 Weight in the exam: 12%.
 See the Security Architecture & Design Skillset.

 This is a domain with a wide scope and covering several important concepts in information security.
 Candidates are tested on security engineering processes, models, and design principles.
 Vulnerabilities, database security, crypto systems, and clouds are also covered in this domain.
 Topics tested include: